denten-books/plain-text/1-device.md

-Wittgenstein takes up the question of interpretation again in his *Brown Notebook.* He defines reading mechanically, as an activity devoid of meaning which involves "translating script into sounds," "writing according to dictation," or "copying in writing a page of print" [@wittgenstein_blue_1965, 119].
+Wittgenstein takes up the question of interpretation again in his *Brown Notebook.* He defines reading mechanically, as an activity devoid of meaning which involves "translating script into sounds," "writing according to dictation," or "copying in writing a page of print."
 What happens when a naive child reads a newspaper?
 Wittgenstein asks, echoing Kuhlman and Descartes.
-The child's eyes, he answers, "glide along the printed words, he pronounces them aloud or to himself," but "other words he pronounces after having seen their first few letters only, others again he reads out letter by letter" [@wittgenstein_blue_1965, 119].
+The child's eyes, he answers, "glide along the printed words, he pronounces them aloud or to himself," but "other words he pronounces after having seen their first few letters only, others again he reads out letter by letter."
 Children act as "reading machines" when they pay no attention to what they read.
 A child reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of colloquially "mechanistic" reading [@wittgenstein_blue_1965, 119].
 Another hypothetical child merely pretends to read.
 It guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].